+Composition 2:

+Option A) Annual Chamber Groups-Composer Collaborative

+Instrumentation TBA Duration: 7 minutes

+Deadline: February 16, 2023

+Option B) To be determined between the student and instructor.

-Composition 1: Composition #1: a 4-5-minute piece for harp and percussion, due October 28, 2022 Composition 2: Annual Chamber Groups-Composer Collaborative Instrumentation TBA Duration: 7 minutes Deadline: February 16, 2023 Composition 3 (final project): TBD The parameters of this project will be determined in consultation between the student and instructor.
-Due: April 17 (one week after classes end) The duo for harp and percussion is part of a workshop series with invited guest artists Sanya Eng and Ryan Scott.
-There will be two workshops and a reading session as part of this series.
-They will also perform an evening concert.
-See 'Important Dates'.
-See the Annual Student Chamber Music Composition Concert 2022-23 Guidelines for Student Composers for more details on the procedure for submitting the completed work and other responsibilities for the composer.
+Deadline: February 16, 2023

+Composition 3 (final project): TBD

+The parameters of this project will be determined in consultation

+between the student and instructor.

+Due: April 17 (one week after classes end) See the Annual Student Chamber Music Composition Concert 2022-23 Guidelines for Student Composers for more details on the procedure for submitting the completed work and other responsibilities for the composer.
 This document will be handed out early in September.

-Analysis and Research and Other Compositional Work

-Analysis of specific repertoire and ongoing research will be regularly discussed during private lessons or during group meetings with other graduate students in composition.

-Other composition assignments or related academic work, if any: TBA
+Analysis and Research and Other Compositional Work Analysis of specific repertoire and ongoing research will be regularly discussed during private lessons or during group meetings with other graduate students in composition.
+Other composition assignments or related academic work, if any: TBA TEXTBOOK:

-TEXTBOOK:

 There is no textbook for this course.
 Students will be asked as needed to bring score and audio materials for discussion.
 Supplementary reading and listening, if any, is usually available in the Music Library or through the Library's online services, through Interlibrary Loans, or through other online resources.
 Please note that COVID-19 restrictions may affect the library's usual services.
 Relevant Reference Books: